 Carl F. Eyring Science Center, Science center at Brigham Young University, United States

-The Carl F. Eyring Science Center is an academic building at Brigham Young University housing laboratories, classrooms, and research spaces for physics, astronomy, geology, and food science.
-The structure includes a large planetarium dome and features scientific displays in its entrance area.
+The Carl F. Eyring Science Center is an academic building at Brigham Young University in Provo, Utah, housing laboratories, classrooms, and research spaces for physics, astronomy, geology, and food science.
+A large planetarium dome sits on top of the structure and can be seen from outside.

 The community of curious travelers